qiyaoliang/Quantum-Deep-Learning/README.md

     * Each subfolder is named by [0-5 or 0-7] [# of qubits] [# epochs] [% accuracy on test data], and each folder contains a screenclip of the final accuracy, the graph of training loss over each epoch, sample predicitons of test data, and the iPython notebook used.

 ## Summary of Results & Discussion
+* Hybrid NNs could have potential applications for NISQ devices!!
+(Using Qiskit and Pytorch)
 * Through this project, we gained a deeper understanding of Qiskit's circuit-building and integration with the popular package Pytorch.
 After playing with different circuit structures, data, training hyperparameters, and model architectures, we fine-tuned our model to fit it for the right task.
 * An important takeaway is that *choosing the right number of qubits for the task* is a key part.
 For simpler training (e.g. distinguishing MNIST's 0's and 1's), we don't need more qubits than necessary.
 * Another key was